 A couple of weeks ago I was doing some research about how to remove silly putty.
 On another web site somewhere I read about a boy who had fallen asleep with his silly putty and it had melted on him.
+His mom was trying to find out how to remove silly putty from fabric.
 I laughed to myself and wondered how that could happen.

 Well, guess what!?
-My 7-year-old son was playing with a treasured gob of silly putty when he fell asleep in bed last night and guess what happened.
-That's right, when he woke up this morning there was a big melted mess of silly putty all over his flannel pajamas.
+My 7-year-old son was playing with silly putty when he fell asleep in bed last night and guess what happened.
+That’s right, when he woke up this morning there was a big melted mess of silly putty all over his flannel pajamas.
 I wish I had taken a picture of it, but the good news is that now it is gone!

 I used some of the tips that readers had submitted for removing silly putty from carpet.
 The key is to get to it BEFORE you put it in the washing machine (oh, that happened recently too.
 My two-year-old left a wad of silly putty in his pants pocket!).